Who is the world's youngest judge?

 II.
 The Replacement Record

-In June 2024, Guinness World Records recognized Henry Buckley of Hingham, Massachusetts, as the “Youngest judge (male)” for becoming a Justice of the Peace at age 16 years and 3 days.
-He had been appointed to the position on August 23, 2023, and was sworn in on October 19, 2023.
+In June 2024, Guinness World Records named Henry Buckley of Hingham, Massachusetts, the “Youngest judge (male).”
+He became a Justice of the Peace at age 16 years and 3 days.
+He was appointed on August 23, 2023, and sworn in on October 19, 2023.

-At first glance, this appears to break my record because he was younger.
-The decisive issue, however, is not age alone, but whether the Massachusetts office he held was actually a judicial office.
+At first glance, his record seems to break mine, because he was younger.
+But the real question is not age alone.
+It is whether the Massachusetts office he held was actually a judicial office.

 IV.
 A Published Claim and the Governing Law

-In a May 30, 2025, article by Katherine Gross, Guinness World Records' U.S. editor, Guinness published a feature profile of Buckley in which he is quoted as saying:
+On May 30, 2025, Guinness World Records published a feature profile of Buckley by Katherine Gross, its U.S. editor.
+In it, Buckley is quoted as saying:

 "Although I was never called upon to take bail or hear criminal complaints, it was within my purview."